l3uddz/traktarr/README.md

                                   [default: 2.5]
   -s, --sort [votes|rating|release]
                                   Sort list to process.
-  -r, --rating INTEGER            Only add movies above this rating according to Rotten Tomatoese Score
+  -r, --rating INTEGER            Only add movies above this rating according to Rotten Tomatoes Score
                                   [default: 0]
   -g, --genre TEXT                Only add movies from this genre to Radarr.
   -f, --folder TEXT               Add movies with this root folder to Radarr.